-There’s been lots of media hand-wringing about the alleged over-diagnosing of boys with ADHD.
-Yet, you’ll find little mention of the under-diagnosing of ADHD in girls.
-Hence this gripping guest post.
+We’ve seen much hand-wringing about the alleged over-diagnosing of boys with ADHD.
+Yet, until very recently, we’ve seen little mention of the under-diagnosing of ADHD in girls.

-This is her moving story of how she came of age, never knowing that she had ADHD.
+Here is how she came of age, never knowing ADHD played a starring role in troubling challenges.
 Illustrated with childhood report cards.

 By Jaclyn Paul